KohaILS/koha-manual-zh-cn/source/tools.rst

    |image354|

--  Below the summary is the option to import the batch of bib records using a specific framework
+-  Below the summary is the option to import the batch of records using a specific framework

    |image355|

-   -  Choosing a framework other than 'Default' isn't necessary, but it's helpful for running reports and having the right bib level item type selected on import.
+   -  Choosing a framework other than 'Default' isn't necessary, but it's helpful for running reports and having the right bibliographic level item type selected on import.

 -  Below the framework selection there will be a list of the records